Hanqaqa/QtTests/README.md

 In this tutorial we will go over how to install an Open Source instance of Qt, develop a simple aplication and ship it to different users with different OS!

 This is an easy example on how to deploy an app as fast as possible.
 So the easiest method will always be chosen.
-For example you could `sudo apt install qt6-base-dev` and skip the whole installation proccess
+For example you could `sudo apt install qt6-base-dev` and then link everything, but this would make it more complicated.

 I will provide the specific instructions for:
 - Windows 10